OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/service-fabric/service-fabric-testability-workload-tests.md

 {
     public static int Main(string[] args)
     {
-        // Replace these strings with hello actual version for your cluster and application. string clusterConnection = "localhost:19000";
+        // Replace these strings with the actual version for your cluster and application. string clusterConnection = "localhost:19000";
         Uri applicationName = new Uri("fabric:/samples/PersistentToDoListApp");
         Uri serviceName = new Uri("fabric:/samples/PersistentToDoListApp/PersistentToDoListService");